Pac-Man and the Ghostly Adventures: Music

 The "Pac is Back" theme song features sound effects and melodies from the original arcade game, and other pieces of music from older Pac-Man games are remixed and used in the show.
-Some action sequences feature a remix of "Pac-Man's Park" from Pac-Mania (Which itself is based of the cutscene theme from the original Pac-Man arcade game).
-This remix also featured in the mobile game Pac-Man Dash!.
+Some action sequences feature a remix of "Pac-Man's Park" from Pac-Mania (Which itself is based on the cutscene theme from the original Pac-Man arcade game).
+This remix was also featured in the mobile game Pac-Man Dash!.